robertobucher/videoPedal/README.md

 ## Genesis

-This project allows to use a webcam to control a Music application on a tablet (for example MobileSheetsPro) in order to change pages usin facial expressions.
+This project allows to use a webcam to control a Music application on a tablet (for example MobileSheets) in order to change pages usin facial expressions.
-MusicSheetsPro contains a similar features, but this is not available on tablet like Boxx Max Lumi.
+MusicSheets contains a similar features, but this is not available on tablet like my BOOX Max Lumi.

 The files run in a Raspberry PI 5